Overcoming Fear of Speaking in Public: Encouragement from the Bible

 Do you get anxious about speaking in public?
 You know—the butterflies in your stomach.
 As you’re on the edge of your seat waiting to get up to speak, your heart rate goes up, you breathe heavier, maybe sweat from nervousness.
 I’ve been there.
 If your goal is overcoming fear of speaking in public, I list five steps you can take to that end as well as the one secret I learned that has really helped me.

-First though, I’d like to share two Bible passages from men who God called as leaders.
+First though, in addition to looking at why fear of public speaking is so common, I’d like to share two Bible passages from men who God called as leaders.
 By their own and human standards, they didn’t feel adequate.

 The first two passages that immediately come to my mind include the names of two Bible characters: Moses and Jeremiah.